Hans von Pechmann

 Von Pechmann also produced the first example of solid polyethylene serendipitously in 1898, via the decomposition of diazomethane.

+Life

-He was born in Nürnberg.
-After studying with Heinrich Limpricht at the University of Greifswald he became professor at the University of Munich till 1895.
+Von Pechmann was born in Nürnberg, the only son of a doctor, who was also named Hans.
+The von Pechmanns had distinguished themselves as soldiers; in 1702, von Pechmann's ancestor Martin Günther von Pechmann, a general of artillery in the Bavarian army, had been raised to the rank of a baron of the Holy Roman Empire by Leopold I. After studying with Heinrich Limpricht at the University of Greifswald he became professor at the University of Munich till 1895.
 He was professor at the University of Tübingen from 1895 until his death.
 He killed himself by taking cyanide, aged 52.